Regularity for eigenfunctions of Schr\"odinger operators: Lie structure at infinity

 \subsection{Lie manifolds}

 Let us recall the definition of a Lie manifold and of its Lie algebroid \cite{aln1,ammann.lauter.nistor:07}.
 Let $M$ be a compact manifold with corners.
-We say that a Lie subalgebra $\maV \subset {\maV_M}$ is a {\em structural Lie algebra of vector fields} if it is a finitely generated, projective $\maC^\infty(M)$-module.
+We say that a Lie subalgebra $\maV \subset {\maV_M}$ is a {\em structural Lie algebra of vector fields} if it is a finitely generated, projective $C^\infty(M)$-module.
 The Serre-Swan theorem then yields that there exists a vector bundle $A$ satisfying $\maV\cong \Gamma(A)$.
-Moreover, there is an anchor map $\rho: {A} \to TM$ which induces the inclusion map $\rho: \Gamma({A}) \to \Gamma(TM)$ and it turns out that ${A}$ is a Lie algebroid, since $\rho$ is a Lie algebra homomorphism and $[V, fW]=f[V,W]+\left(\rho(V)f\right)W$.
+In particular, $\Gamma(A)$ is a Lie algebra.
+Moreover, \begin{enumerate} \item there is a map $\rho: {A} \to TM$, called the \emph{anchor map}, which induces the inclusion map $\rho: \Gamma({A}) \to \Gamma(TM)$; \item $\rho$ is a Lie algebra homomorphism and $[V,fW]=f[V,W]+\left(\rho(V)f\right)W$. \end{enumerate} The vector bundle $A$ is then what is called a \emph{Lie algebroid}.

 \begin{defn} A \textit{Lie manifold} $M_0$ is given by a pair $(M,\maV)$ where $M$ is a compact manifold with corners with $M_0=int(M)$, and $\maV$ is structural Lie algebra of vector fields such that $\rho_{|M_0}:{A}|_{M_0}\to TM_0$ is an isomorphism.
 A \textit{$\maV$-metric} is a smooth section of ${A}^*\otimes {A}^*$ which is pointwise symmetric and positive definite. \end{defn}